nima-siboni/epydemy-ai/README.md

 * recall = 0.85%
 * F1 = 0.88%

-The neural-network is build and trained by TensorFlow.
+The neural-network is build and trained by TensorFlow 2.0.1 .